doingandlearning/tailwind-and-ejs/readme.md

 │       └── index.ejs // Our first page
 ```

-We're gathering together all of the code we write in the `src/` directory and all of the code the Tailwind might write in the `dist/` directory.
-This separation of manually written and programatically generated code is a good practice.
+The `src/` directory contains our source code, while the `dist/` directory hosts programmatically generated content like Tailwind CSS.
+Separating manual and generated code promotes cleaner and more organized codebase.

 ## 3. Create the server